captionpoint/captionpoint-plays/THE-ROOMMATE.md

 who love him.
 Which is a good thing.
 He's probably out right now with people who love him.
-And if you call him in the morning, maybe hell tell you about it.
+And if you call him in the morning, maybe he'll tell you about it.
 (A beat.)
 (SHARON gets up.
 She goes to the cupboard, gets out some Johnnie Walker.)
 ---
 ## ROBYN:
 Ohhh-kay.
+nrM2nCCCQrDCIOC.1
+ 31
 ---
 ## SHARON:
 You want some?
 ---